spcl/serverless-benchmarks/docs/usage.md

 By default, all scripts will create a cache in the directory `cache` to store code with dependencies and information on allocated cloud resources.
 Benchmarks will be rebuilt after a change in source code is detected.
-To enforce redeployment of code and benchmark inputs please use flags `--update-code` and `--update-storage`, respectively.
+To enforce redeployment of code, benchmark inputs, container deployment( supported in AWS ) please use flags `--update-code`, `--update-storage` and `--container-deployment` respectively.

 **Note:** The cache does not support updating the cloud region.
 If you want to deploy benchmarks to a new cloud region, then use a new cache directory.